 Non-financial performance indicators

 Companies subject to CSRD must report on a defined set of non-financial performance indicators that measure their ESG outcomes.
-These indicators are specified by the ESRS and cover both quantitative and qualitative aspects of ESG performance.
-They are aligned with the EU Taxonomy Regulation (which classifies sustainable economic activities) and consistent with the EU Climate Benchmarks Regulation.
-Key indicators include GHG emissions (Scope 1, 2, and 3), energy consumption, water use, waste generation, biodiversity impacts, diversity metrics, supply chain due diligence coverage, and governance structure disclosures.
+Specifically, these indicators are specified by the ESRS and cover both quantitative and qualitative aspects of ESG performance.
+Moreover, they are aligned with the EU Taxonomy Regulation (which classifies sustainable economic activities).
+They are also consistent with the EU Climate Benchmarks Regulation.

 Value chain reporting

-CSRD requires companies to report not only on their own sustainability performance but also on their value chain impacts — covering suppliers, customers, and business partners.
-Companies must disclose how they identify, prevent, mitigate, and account for their adverse impacts on people and the planet throughout their value chain.
-This value chain reporting obligation is directly aligned with the corporate due diligence requirements of CSDDD and the supply chain human rights obligations under LkSG.
-Organizations that have already implemented structured supplier assessment and auditing programs — for example, using Certainty Software — are significantly better positioned to gather and report this value chain data efficiently.
+CSRD requires companies to report not only on their own sustainability performance but also on their value chain impacts.
+Specifically, this coverage extends to suppliers, customers, and business partners.
+Therefore, companies must disclose how they identify, prevent, mitigate, and account for their adverse impacts on people and the planet throughout their value chain.

 External assurance

 CSRD requires sustainability reports to be externally assured by an independent auditor or accredited assurance provider.
-The auditor must verify that the report complies with the ESRS and provides a true and fair view of the company’s ESG performance.
-An assurance report must be published alongside the sustainability report.
-CSRD initially requires limited assurance — providing a moderate level of confidence that the report is free from material misstatement — with a pathway to reasonable assurance as standards mature (anticipated to be introduced for larger companies from 2028 onward).
-Companies can choose to obtain reasonable assurance voluntarily before it becomes mandatory.
+In particular, the auditor must verify that the report complies with the ESRS and provides a true and fair view of the company’s ESG performance.
+Additionally, an assurance report must be published alongside the sustainability report.

 Supervision